Published 2023-12-03.

 It would be easy to miss the other printed documentation in the box.
 This documentation is on the same color paper as the packing material.

 The text is also minuscule, and the black ink used does not contrast well against the brown paper it was printed on.
-The result is the material is useless.
+The result is that the material is useless.
 I cannot read it without a bright light and a magnifying glass.

 The same diagram is also provided on the first page of the manual.